matias-bermudez/comision-69290/README.md

 - Each player has ten seconds to play their turn.
 If that player doesn't play, the opponent wins the point.
 - The value of a hand, can be changed with "Truco".
 One player proposes to increase the value of the point, if the other player accepts, the value of the hand is two, else, if the player doesn`t aceppt, he loses the hand.
 - Each player has five seconds to accept the "Truco", after the proposes of the other player
+- Both players can fold with the button "Ir al mazo" on each hand, losing the hand and giving the points to the opponent.

 ### Cards Value
 Given the trump suit, the ranking of the cards from the strongest to weakest (2 of the trump suit being the strongest and the 4 of any suit except the trump suit being the weakest):